LOOKING FOR OTHER STUDIO OWNERS WANTING TO TAKE THEIR BUSINESS TO THE NEXT LEVEL? JOIN THE DANCE STUDIO SOULPRENEURS FACEBOOK GROUP BY CLICKING HERE.

 7 Tips to keep building enrollment momentum

-3. Run a Facebook or Instagram Ad – you can even drill this down to target specific age groups or specific classes that you’re trying to fill.
-Maybe you’re trying to fill your performance ensemble; maybe you’re trying to fill your preschool class; maybe you’re trying to fill some pre-professional program.
-Reflect that in your copy and in your image.
-And you can also target parents of those age groups, that way you’re not wasting money on everybody in your community.
-You’re just targeting parents of 3 year-olds if you’re trying to fill a 3 year-old class; you’re just targeting parents of school-aged kids if you’re just trying to fill a ballet one class that’s for 7 year-olds.
+You can even drill down Facebook/Instagram Ads to target specific age groups or specific classes that you’re trying to fill.
+Maybe you’re trying to fill your performance ensemble, your preschool class, or some pre-professional program.
+Reflect what you are wanting to fill in your copy and in your image.
+You can also target parents of those age groups, that way you’re not wasting money on everybody in your community.
+You’re just targeting parents of 3 year-olds if you’re trying to fill a 3 year-old class, you’re just targeting parents of school-aged kids if you’re just trying to fill a ballet one class that’s for 7 year-olds, and so on.

-This would be the perfect chance for people who have gotten adjusted to their school schedule.
-Or maybe soccer has ended, I know my kiddos getting ready to start soccer and they’re ready to pick up another activity.
-Maybe it’s not a full-year class but let’s give them a 6-week class or an 8-week class or a 10-week class so they can try something.
-Get to know our studio and then towards the end of that class we can present them with some sort of offer to join a full-year class or some sort of offer to join in time for the winter concert or the nutcracker that we’re doing in December.
+This would be the perfect chance for people who have adjusted to their school schedule.
+Maybe soccer has ended?
+I know my kiddos are getting ready to start soccer and they’re ready to pick up another activity.
+Maybe it’s not a full-year class but let’s at least offer these families a 6-week class, 8-week class, or a 10-week class so they can try something.
+This allows them to get to know our studio.
+Towards the end of that class we can present them with some sort of offer to join a full-year class or join in time for the winter concert or whatever we’re doing in December.
 Sometimes – like I said – we’re asking people to make a big commitment and a big investment.
 Sometimes a mini-session is all they need to try it out for 8 weeks or 6 weeks or whatever, before they’re ready to officially join.
 They know that their child is going to be interested in it and they know that their child is going to be ready to take on more of a commitment.

 Tip: Mini-session or sampler classes is another thing you could run Facebook Ad for and really do well with, we’ve done it before!

-Run a flash sale maybe over a weekend…flash sale if you’re not familiar, think about black Friday in the door busters (which I absolutely hate that word!
+Run a flash sale over a weekend…some of you might be wondering, what is a flash sale?
+Think about Black Friday In-the-Door-Busters (which I absolutely hate that word!
 But that’s what they use all the time), flash sales’ similar to that.
 It’s like a 48-72 hour sale or special promotion, usually I recommend doing it over the weekend.
-You can promote it through email or through Facebook Ads, and what you can do is you can create the special offer.
-It could be discount; it could be “buy a month, get a month free”; it could be a free costume; free shoes; a leotard package…whatever you want, if they register within that certain timeframe they get the special deal.
-That will sometimes get people moving who have procrastinated or who maybe couldn’t afford it before but they’ve feel like that maybe just makes it more justifiable to them if they’re not paying for the leotard or they’re not paying for the costume, or something like that.
+You can promote it through email or Facebook Ads, and what you can do is create the special offer.
+It could be a discount or a “buy a month, get a month free,” it could be a free costume/shoes/leotard package…whatever you want!
+If they register within that certain timeframe, they get the special deal.
+This incentive will sometimes get people moving.
+You know, the ones who procrastinate or maybe couldn’t afford it before but they’ve felt like maybe it just makes it more justifiable to them if they’re not paying for the leotard or they’re not paying for the costume, or something like that.

 One of the softwares that I like to use is called Slybroadcast.
 We use that all the time, it’s very-very economical compared to having someone physically make a hundred or two hundred phone calls.
 Slydial gets it done in 5 or 10 minutes and we find that people respond better to those than emails even any more – which we talk about people being kind of overwhelmed with emails now, they get so much email…so much email…so much email!
 Or maybe your emails are going to their spam.
 Phone doesn’t go to the spam, they’re usually going to check it if they see that that’s a studio number or a local number, they’re usually going to check it.

-If your goal is to increase income; increase your unit numbers.
-Maybe you feel like it’s going to be easier to get your current customers to add a class than it is to get a completely new person.
-Because the cause of acquisition sometimes is a little bit high for a new student because you’re running Facebook Ads; you’re giving them maybe a special deal when they join; maybe you’re giving them some folders or some swag.
-So having a new student join a class is a little bit easier because they’re used to you.
+If your goal is to increase income, you need to start by increasing your unit numbers.
+Maybe you feel like it’s going to be easier to get your current customers to add a class than it is to get a completely new person?
+The cost of acquisition sometimes is a little bit high for a new student because you’re running Facebook Ads, maybe you’re giving them a special deal when they join, or you’re giving them some folders or some swag, etc. Having a current student join another class is a little bit easier because they’re already familiar to you.
 You don’t have to spend the money on the marketing.
-You just offer them to take an extra class for a month for free and you can even recommend that class.
+You just offer them to take an extra class for a month for free.
+You can even recommend that class.
 It could be the class that’s immediately before or immediately after their current class.
-Say they’re in jazz one, you could offer them to take ballet one and then at the end of that month follow up and see if they’re ready to join.
+Let’s say they’re in jazz one.
+You could offer them to take ballet one and then at the end of that month follow up and see if they’re ready to join.
 Or maybe you can offer them a special deal if they join!
 Give them something else…give them that leotard; or give them a pair of tights or something as a thank you.

-This is twofold; it is generous because you’re giving them an entire month of a free class.
-It’s nurturing them and it feels super generous of you rather than just a week.
-And it helps get them interested in something else and see if some other class can work in their schedule not just for a week but for a month.
-They’ve tried it for a month; they’ve got it work into their schedule; they’re probably not settled into their classes quite yet and so adding this extra class is not going to be a huge change to their schedule.
+This process is two-fold.
+It is generous because you’re giving them an entire month of a free class.
+It’s nurturing them and allows them to feel super grateful to try a month for free rather than just trying it out for a week.
+It gets them interested in something else and gives them time to see if another class can work in their schedule - not just for a week but for a month.
+So then they’ve tried it for a month and got it work into their schedule.
+They’re probably not settled into their classes quite yet and so adding this extra class is not going to be a huge change to their schedule.

 Have any questions for me?
 Leave them in the comments!